Saptha-me/Bindu/README.md

 ✨ Imagine a world where AI agents collaborate effortlessly and securely—no passport 🚫, no boundaries 🌐.

-That’s bindu 🐧.An open source, secured protocol for agent-to-agent communication.
+That’s bindu 🌻.An open source, secured protocol for agent-to-agent communication.

 🚀 Powered by Decentralised Identifiers (DIDs) 🔑, secured conversations with mutual TLS (mTLS) 🔒, and a lightweight yet powerful communication protocol built on JSON-RPC 2.0 ⚡️—bindu is paving the way for the next generation of collaborative AI systems. 🌟🤖